ganong/manager-readme/README.md

 This one is pretty obvious as it facilitates many of my responsibilities.
 I need to have deep domain knowledge in order to hold my team accountable, guide the technical direction, and advise on the technical feasibility of new features/products.

+#### Guide the Technical Direction

+"Guide" is the key word here.
+I need to make sure we're headed in the right direction and setup guardrails where necessary.
+When I see us going off course, I'll make suggestions and nudge us to get back on track.
+Sometimes, I'm the sanity check (and other times I need one - ha!).

 #### Hold my Team Accountable

 I'm a fan of using OKRs (Objectives and Key Results) to accomplish this.
 They help us to set goals and evaluate our progress and success.
 [This](https://rework.withgoogle.com/guides/set-goals-with-okrs/steps/introduction/) is a good introduction to OKRs.

 #### Keep my Eyes on the Horizon

-As the team's "heads down" on new features and daily deliverables, I work to keep my head up to see what's coming and make sure we're heading in the right direction.
+As the team is "heads down" on new features and daily deliverables, I work to keep my head up to see what's coming and make sure we're heading in the right direction.
 Sometimes I'll run out ahead to scout the area to see which way we should go.

 This doesn't mean I won't involve the team in direction.
 In fact it's quite the opposite.
 I seek feedback, suggestions, and ideas from everyone on the team.

-#### Guide the Technical Direction

-"Guide" is the key word here.
-I'm not the "hero" of the technical direction; I'm the guide.
-I need to make sure we're headed to that horizon my eyes are on and setup guardrails where necessary.
-When I see us going off course, I'll make suggestions and nudge us to get back on track.
-Sometimes, I'm the sanity check (and other times I need one - ha!).

 #### Advise on the Technical Feasibility of new Features/Products